UK economy could shrink by 35% in April-June period - OBR

-Britain's economy could shrink by 35% in the April-June period because of the government's coronavirus shutdown but then bounce back quickly, the country's independent budget forecasters said on Tuesday.
+Britain's economy could shrink by 35% in the April-June period, and the unemployment rate could more than double to 10% due to the government's coronavirus shutdown, the country's independent budget forecasters said.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)